technology-toolbox/website/content/blog/jjameson/2011/03/04/script-to-save-event-logs.md

 ---
-title: "Script to Save Event Logs"
+title: Script to Save Event Logs
 date: 2011-03-04T05:35:00-07:00
 excerpt:
   "Earlier this week , I shared a script that I frequently use in my development